Privacy Policy

 The short version

-Open Feelings is a private, on-device journaling tool for naming and logging emotions.
-Everything you write stays on your device and (if you allow it) in your own private iCloud database.
+Open Feelings is a private, on-device tool for naming and logging emotions.
+Everything you write stays on your device and, if you allow it, in your private iCloud database.
 We never see it.
-There is no server we control, no account, no analytics, no ads, no third-party SDKs.
+There is no server we control, no account, no analytics, no ads, and no third-party SDKs.

 What we don't collect